chaulagainkapil/frontendmentor-challlenges/README.md

-# Solution to Fronendmentor challenges
+# Solution to Frontendmentor challenges